-In addition to the online application, you will need to submit three (3) letters of recommendation, an unofficial transcript, and CBEST (or equivalent) and CSET scores to the UCLA California Teach office.
+In addition to the online application, you will need to submit three (3) letters of recommendation, an unofficial transcript, and CBEST (or equivalent) and CSET scores to the UCLA Cal Teach office.
 At least one letter should address your academic potential, and another letter address your teaching experience/potential.
 Your recommenders may email a pdf copy of their letter directly to firstname.lastname@example.org (preferred), or they may send a sealed envelope with their signature over the seal directly to the Cal Teach office.
 The address is as follows: